Perturbative Resonance in WIMP paradigm and its Cosmological Implications on Cosmic Reheating and Primordial Gravitational Wave Detection: Cosmic background and Dark Matter abundance

 \section{Cosmic background and Dark Matter abundance}

-In this section, we discuss the evolution of DM abundance in the ``new'' WIMP paradigm.
-To realize a typical process of WIMP paradigm, we consider the simplest case that DM particles $\chi$ are produced by the pair annihilations of a lighter scalar particles $\phi$ with the minimal coupling, $\mathcal{L}=\lambda \phi^2\chi^2$.
+In this section, we discuss the evolution of DM abundance in the pre-thermal equilibrium WIMP scenario.
+To realize a typical process of WIMP paradigm, we consider the simplest case that DM particles $\chi$ are produced by the pair annihilations of a lighter scalar particles $\phi$ with the minimal coupling, $\mathcal{L}=\lambda \phi^2\chi^2$ ~\footnote{To avoid ruining the Big bang nucleosynthesis (BBN), $\phi$ must freeze out much earlier than $T_{BBN}\sim 1~\textbf{MeV}$, which implies $m_\phi \gg 1~\textbf{MeV}$. }.
 In particular, we assume that $m_\phi\ll m_\chi$, $\phi$ is tightly coupled to cosmic bath for $T\ge m_\phi$, and $\lambda$ is large enough that $\chi$ can attain thermal equilibrium before it freezes out.
 In this study, we also take the standard cosmological model \cite{Dodelson:2003ft} as the fiducial cosmic background.

 To embed the phase of DM production to a generic WIMP paradigm, we assume that the abundances of $\chi$ and $\phi$ are zero at the end of inflation, $n_\chi(t_{R_i})=n_\phi(t_{R_i})=0$.
 After $t=t_{R_i}$, the inflaton $\varphi$ decays into Standard Model (SM) particles, and reheats Universe to the highest temperature, $T=T_{R_f}$, at $t=t_{R_f}$.
 The interval $t_{R_i}\le t\le t_{R_f}$ refers as cosmic reheating.
 As illustrated in FIG.\ref{fig:capab.pdf}, the particles $\phi$ are produced efficiently from cosmic bath during the reheating and its abundance (the solid lines) attains and tracks its thermal equilibrium ($n_\phi=n_\phi^{eq}$) immediately.